AliaksandrTsimokhau/aws-mentoring/materials/07_functions_and_api_gateway/Readme.md

 After you upload your code to AWS Lambda, you can associate your function with specific AWS resources (e.g. a particular Amazon S3 bucket, Amazon DynamoDB table, Amazon Kinesis stream, or Amazon SNS notification).
 Then, when the resource changes, Lambda will execute your function and manage the compute resources as needed in order to keep up with incoming requests.

 #### More Cases Explained:
 - https://www.simform.com/serverless-examples-aws-lambda-use-cases/

 ### Limits:

+Maximum execution time for Lambda is 15 mins.

 AWS Lambda is designed to run many instances of your functions in parallel.
 However, AWS Lambda has a default safety throttle for number of concurrent executions per account per region (visit here for info on default safety throttle limits).
 You can also control the maximum concurrent executions for individual AWS Lambda functions which you can use to reserve a subset of your account concurrency limit for critical functions, or cap traffic rates to downstream resources.
 If you wish to submit a request to increase the throttle limit you can visit our Support Center, click "Open a new case," and file a service limit increase request.

 The total unzipped size of the function and all Extensions cannot exceed the unzipped deployment package size limit of 250 MB.
+It is possible to use Lambda Layers to store runtime dependencies.

 If resource or service limits are exceeded, AWS Lambda will try to execute the function three times.

 ### Pricing:

+Lambda pricing has 2 dimensions: number of requests and total execution time in milliseconds.
+You are charged based on the number of requests for your functions and the duration, the time it takes for your code to execute.
+You're not charged when Lambda awaits for trigger request.
+Duration price depends on the amount of memory you allocate to your function.

+The AWS Lambda free usage tier includes 1M free requests per month and 400,000 GB-seconds of compute time per month.

 - https://aws.amazon.com/lambda/pricing/
 - https://calculator.aws/#/createCalculator/Lambda